 Udmurtia has a temperate continental climate with an average January temperature of around -14 °C and an average July (the warmest month) temperature of +19 °C. Average precipitation is from 400 to 600 mm.
 The vegetation season is about 150 days.

 Ferrous metallurgy and the forest and woodworking, chemical, glass, and light industries are generally developed in the republic.
-The main industrial centers are the cities of Izhevsk, Sarapul, Votkinsk, and Glazov.
+The main industrial centres are the cities of Izhevsk, Sarapul, Votkinsk, and Glazov.

 The first Regional Communist Conference held on February 27, 1921, declared the territory an Autonomous Region.
 It was renamed the Udmurt Autonomous Soviet Socialist Republic in 1934; then in 1990, it became known as the Udmurt Republic following a decision of the Supreme Soviet.
 The Udmurt Republic introduced its flag in 1993 and approved its emblem and anthem in 1994.